Umar-Faroq/TNS_SAM/README.md

 ## 📂 Dataset

-We used the **TN3K dataset**, a publicly available thyroid ultrasound dataset for segmentation tasks.
-You can access it from: [https://github.com/arnoweng/DDTI](https://github.com/arnoweng/DDTI)
+We used the **TN3K dataset** for thyroid ultrasound segmentation tasks.

----
+If you need access to the original dataset, please contact me at **424umar@gmail.com**.

 ## 🛠️ How to Reproduce